 OUR PORTFOLIO Empower Health

-The Empower Health model consists of a mobile tablet, an automated blood pressure machine, and a novel proprietary software application combined in a unique platform to allow for longitudinal management of an enrolled cohort of patients.
-Patients can access regular blood pressure checks at community-based locations where they receive real-time feedback on their blood pressure measurement.
-On a mobile application, clinicians can view patient data, provide the patient with feedback on their condition via SMS, and write electronic prescriptions — accessible through participating pharmacies.
+The Empower Health model consists of a mobile device, an automated blood pressure machine, a glucometer, and a novel proprietary software application — combined in a unique platform for efficient screening and longitudinal management of a patient cohort.
+Leveraging the model, physicians provide patients with tailored management plans.
+Patients can access regular blood pressure and blood glucose checks at community-partner locations or at home where they receive real-time feedback on their measurements.
+On the mobile application, clinicians can view patient data, provide direct patient feedback on their conditions via SMS, and write electronic prescriptions — accessible through participating pharmacies.

-While many programs focus on diagnosing hypertension, the management of the disease has received less attention.
-Tremendous opportunity exists to reduce complications of hypertension — including stroke and heart disease — and to lower the burden of chronic care management for clinicians, patients, and health systems.
+While many programs focus on diagnosing hypertension and diabetes, management of these chronic diseases has received less attention.
+As the world seeks to make progress towards the UN’s Sustainable Development Goals and as health systems look for technology and tools to achieve Universal Health Coverage, tremendous opportunity exists to increase awareness through screening, reduce complications of hypertension and diabetes, and lower the burden of chronic care management for clinicians, patients, and health systems.

 Hypertension, 2004 May: 43(4): 1017-22.
 E-pub 2004 Mar 22.